Royal consorts have been victims of incorrect references made by the press.

 Wales divorced but Diana was allowed to continue using her title,

-although her style as Royal Highness ceased, being no longer a member
+although her style as Royal Highness ceased, since she was no longer a member

-Princess of Wales, being the legal wife of the prince, but to avoid
+Princess of Wales since she is the wife of the prince, but to avoid

 confusion and in respect to Diana, who still enjoyed the love and

-admiration of the Britons.
-Thus, she assumed her husband's second
+admiration of the Britons, she assumed her husband's second

 title, which is Duchess of Cornwall.
-Worldwide, she is popular as
+In Scotland, she is referred

 as the Duchess of Rothesay, because the prince's official Scottish